maeri-project/squareloop/README.md

 ## Running experiments

-Before running the experiments adjust `squareloop_dir` in `experiments/scripts/utils.py` to contain the path to the squareloop repository.
+Before running the experiments adjust `squareloop_dir` in `experiments/scripts/utils.py` to contain the path (`squareloop_dir`) to the squareloop repository.
 (Note: Some runs might produce slightly different results due to the restrictive mapper used.
 Rerunning the experiment should help reproduce the original result).

 ### Single Layer (Fig. 10)

-TODO

-### Number of engines (Fig. 12a)

-Run `python3 experiments/scripts/run_NumberEngines.py` to fill `experiments/results/NumberEngines/` with results.
+Run `python3 experiments/scripts/run_LayerwiseCosearch.py` to fill `experiments/results/LayerwiseCosearch/` with results.
-Then use `python3 experiments/scripts/plot_NumberEngines.py` to generate the plot in `experiments/results/NumberEngines/NumberEngines.pdf`.

-### RTL validation (Fig. 12b)

-Run `python3 experiments/scripts/run_RTLValidation.py` to print the results for SquareLoop.
-Then use `python3 experiments/scripts/plot_RTLValidation.py` to generate the plot in `experiments/results/RTLValidation/RTLValidation.pdf` (note: the latencies are hardcoded in the `plot_RTLValidation.py` script and need to be manually adjusted).
+Then use `python3 experiments/scripts/plot_LayerwiseCosearch.py` to generate the plot in `experiments/results/LayerwiseCosearch/layerwise_cosearch.pdf`.

+Note: this only runs for ResNet18 under Eyeriss as this is the test case for in-house accelerator (Golden Result), so that we could make apple-to-apple comparison with SecureLoop.

 ### Interlayer search (Fig. 11)